 LIFE COACHING CASE STUDIES

-Included below are a few life and career coaching case studies, outlining how I’ve helped several clients.
-Names have been changed for privacy.
+Included below are a few coaching case studies, outlining how I’ve helped other clients.
+Names have been changed to protect privacy.

 Pete is typical of lots of the men I work with.
-He’s not your average macho guy.
 He has great people skills and he’s a little more sensitive and introverted than most of the men in his workplace.
 He’d rather spend time with his family on the weekend than go out drinking with the boys.
-Pete’s a senior associate at a law firm in the city and he’s aware of not fitting the mold of a typical partner (which is what his ultimate goal is).
+Pete’s a senior associate at a law firm in the city and he’s aware of not fitting the mould of a typical partner (which is his ultimate goal).

 We worked together to discover Pete’s strengths and I helped him to recognise the value he adds to his firm.
 Pete’s confidence grew and he learned to speak up a bit more about his achievements.
 He felt happier within himself and more relaxed to go about his work in his own way.

 Hannah comes from a big family and in her words, she’s the black sheep of the family.
 Her parents and siblings are academic people while Hannah has always been creative.

 Over the years, her relationships had become a bit strained and Hannah was conflicted in her life choices.
 We worked together to help Hannah find her way back to her family while holding onto her own values and creating a life she would love without feeling that she was letting anyone else down.